patternfly/patternfly-org/packages/v4/patternfly-docs/content/accessibility/card/card.md

 To implement an accessible PatternFly **card**:

-- Provide an accessible name for the card via the `aria-label` or `aria-labelledby` attribute.
+- Provide an accessible name for the card via the `aria-label` attribute, or by linking to a card title via the `aria-labelledby` attribute.
 - Ensure any other PatternFly components within a card follow their own accessibility documentation.
-- Place a set of multiple cards inside of a list container, with a list item wrapped around each card.
-- Give a card list container its own accessible name via the `aria-label` attribute if there is no other surrounding context.
+- Place cards inside of a list element whenever displaying a set of multiple cards, with a list item wrapped around each card.
+This list element must also have its own accessible name via the `aria-label` attribute if there is no other surrounding context.

 ## Testing